mitkin/vim-as-ide/README.md

  * Vim is cool
     * Multimodal approach
+    * buffers and tabs
+    * shortcuts
+    * shell access and integration
+ * Make Vim look like and IDE
+    * Line numbering
+    * Colorschemes
+    * Window splitting
  * Vim is cooler than you think
-    * Make it look like an IDE
     * Package installation
     * dotvim
- * Shell, multiplexors and shortcuts!
  * Vim and navigation
     * tags and tags navigation
     * File browser